NANOBYTECOMPUTERS/Ultralytics_Aimbot/README.md

 <div align="center">

-# Ultralytics Aimbot was inspired and started from Sunone Project
+# Yolov10_Aimbot was developed from Sunones Project
-Due to the large differences in code as well as mine consistantly changing it is branched to its own repository
+Due to the large differences in features and functions as well as mine consistantly changing it is branching to its own repository soon

 [![Python Version](https://img.shields.io/badge/Python-3.11.6-FFD43B?logo=python)]